wywongbd/pairstrade-fyp-2019/README.md

 # statistical-arbitrage-18-19
 Final year project at HKUST.
+Pairs trading using statistical analysis and machine learning.